-It's often difficult for doctors to diagnose the migraines because some of the pain symptoms are so similar to other headache conditions.
+It's often difficult for doctors to diagnose migraine because some of the pain symptoms are so similar to other headache conditions and pain syndromes.
 I thought it would be simple to diagnose.

 Simple because migraines recur again and again and headaches go away.
 Right?

 This is not always so... headaches from injury or trauma can also last a lifetime.

 The thing that makes the difference is what comes with the headache.
 The associated symptoms of migraine like: nausea, the cold and flu like symptoms, the sensitivities to light, sound and movement are unique.

 No two people are alike and no two migraines are exactly the same.
 The symptoms can range from mild to severe.
 Even with some headaches, individuals need to be hospitalized if the pain becomes unbearable.
 So make sure you write down your symptoms clearly when they happen.